CrendKing/avisynth_filter/README.md

 This function takes no argument.

+### VapourSynth

+The filter exposes the following variables to the VapourSynth Python script:

+#### `VpsFilterSource`

+This variable has the type of [`VideoNode`](http://www.vapoursynth.com/doc/pythonreference.html#VideoNode).
+It serves as the source clip.

+#### `VpsFilterDisconnect`

+This variable does not exist at the entry of the script.
+Upon return, if this variable exists and has an non-zero value, it disconnects the filter itself from DirectShow filter graph.

 ## API and Remote Control

-Since version 0.6.0, this filter allows other programs to remotely control it via API.
+Since version 0.6.0, these filters allow other programs to remotely control it via API.
 By default the functionality is disabled and can be activated from settings (requires restarting the video player after changing).

 For details of the API, please refer to the comments in source file [api.h](https://github.com/CrendKing/avisynth_filter/blob/master/avisynth_filter/src/api.h).

-## Example AviSynth script
+## Example scripts

 Add a line of text to videos with less than 20 FPS.
 Otherwise disconnect the filter.

+### AviSynth

 ```
 AvsFilterSource()